Panguil Bay: Geography

 Panguil Bay is about 41 km long, and has an area of 18000 ha with a coastline of 112 km.
 At its narrowest point between Tangub and Tubod, the bay is 1.7 km wide, while it is 11.5 km wide at the bay's mouth.
 The bottom topography is irregular with an average depth of 15.4 m and a maximum depth of about 55 m.

 There are 29 major and 46 minor river tributaries into the bay, originating from two mountain ranges.
 In total the bay has a catchment area of 309738 ha.

 At the mouth of the bay, there are two coral reefs: the Hulaw-Hulaw Reef on Loculan Shoals near Clarin, Misamis Occidental, and the Maigo Reef near Maigo, Lanao del Norte.
 Both reefs experience high sedimentation rates and are in fair to poor condition.

 History

-In the 1750s, Fort Santiago in Ozamiz was built by the Spanish to guard the entrance to Panguil Bay.
+In the 1750s, the Fuerte de la Concepcion y del Triunfo in the town of Misamis, (now the modern city of Ozamiz) was built by the Spanish to guard the entrance to Panguil Bay.
 At that time Moro pirate raids were at their peak, and the bay was described as a "never ending source of Muslim pirates".
-In 1917, a lighthouse was built on the eastern bastion of the Spanish Fort Santiago.
+In 1917, a lighthouse was built on the eastern bastion of the Spanish Fort.